This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Larger beaches often have water activities like pedalo boats and windsurfers, as well as playgrounds.
-(Lake Garda is a world-renowned windsurfing destination, which you will mostly find at Torbole sur Garda.
+Lake Garda is a world-renowned windsurfing destination, which you will mostly find at Torbole sur Garda.

 Many of the beaches are rocky so it’s a good idea to buy a pair of rubber shoes for the kids to wear when they are paddling.

 A great way to see Lake Garda is from the water and ferries make it easy to cross from one side of the lake to the other.

 Various services are available including fast hydrofoils and catamarans, and the more leisurely pleasure boats.

 This website shows current timetables.